 Dylan is co-founder of Tourism Talent and has been passionate about helping young New Zealanders understand the opportunities that tourism careers can bring for a long time.
 He was a founding board member of YoungTEC NZ and the organisation’s chair for two years.

 When leaving high school Dylan’s career options were limited due to his lack of interest in the traditional school curriculum.
 He managed to find his way into tourism as a kitchen hand and in awakening his practical side, has had a highly successful 25 years in the industry he loves.
-Dylan went on to gain a Bachelor of Tourism from the University of Otago and worked his way up through the hospitality sector into senior operational management roles.
-An opportunity saw live in Auckland for 8 years, where he undertook executive sales and marketing roles with SKYCITY Entertainment Group and then Heritage Hotel Management.
+Dylan went on to gain a Bachelor of Tourism from the University of Otago and worked his way up through the hospitality sector into senior management roles.
+An opportunity saw him live in Auckland for 8 years, where he undertook executive roles with SKYCITY Entertainment Group and then Heritage Hotel Management.